National Register of Historic Places: Exclusions

 The National Park Service names seven categories of properties that "are not usually considered for" and "ordinarily ... shall not be considered eligible for" the National Register: religious properties (e.g., churches); buildings that have been moved; birthplaces or graves of important persons; cemeteries; reconstructed properties; commemorative properties (e.g., statues); and "properties that have achieved significance within the last fifty years".
 However, if they meet particular "Criteria Considerations" for their category in addition to the overall criteria, they are, in fact, eligible.
 Hence, despite the forbidding language, these kinds of places are not actually excluded as a rule.
 For example, the Register lists thousands of churches.

-(See also .)
+There is a misconception that there is a strict rule that a property must be at least 50 years old to be listed in the National Register of Historic Places.
+In reality, there is no hard rule.
+John H. Sprinkle Jr., deputy director of the Federal Preservation Institute, stated:

 The National Register evaluation procedures do not use the term "exclusions".
 The stricter National Historic Landmarks Criteria, upon which the National Register criteria are based, do specify exclusions, along with corresponding "exceptions to the exclusions", which are supposed to apply more narrowly.